You may or may not have a faith. That’s fine. What I’m asking for is simpler — just a willingness to see through a particular lens for a few minutes.

 Watch what is taken.

-The family elected is now self-entitled to receive.
-In their first year they receive $4 billion.
+The family elected is now entitled to take.
+In their first year they take $4 billion for themselves.

 This is not coincidence.